angelariggs/goo/README.md

 # Local Project Setup

-Make sure you made the node in npm. npm install -g goo
+Make sure you have npm and node installed.
+Then do: npm install -g goo

 # Usage

--Show an example for how to use Goo, Goo More and Goo Again
+TODO: Example for how to use Goo, Goo More and Goo Again